rackerlabs/support-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

     that you have an appropriate access list entry that allows this access.

--   Connect directly to the console of the cloud server by using the console option available within the [Cloud Control Panel](https://mycloud.rackspace.com/).
+-   Both RackConnect v2.0 and v3.0 customers connect directly to the console of the cloud server by using the console option available within the [Cloud Control Panel](https://mycloud.rackspace.com/).

 -   If you are using a Cisco ASA as your RackConnect edge network